-For three and five treatment groups, when there is a small number of covariates or the bias of the covariates is small, matching on the Mahalanobis distance of the covariates provides the best method in terms of bias reduction.
+For three and five treatment groups, when there is a small number of covariates or the bias of the covariates is small, matching on the Mahalanobis distance of the covariates (COVnc) provides the best method in terms of bias reduction.
 However, the performance of this method deteriorates significantly as the number of covariates with initial biases increases.
-Thus, this method is not recommended for many practical applications, where large number of covariates with different degree of initial biases is expected.
-Matching on the Mahalanobis distance of the logit GPS vector with and without a caliper had generally the largest reduction in bias while maintaining most of the units in the reference group.
-Matching on the Mahalanobis distnace of the logit GPS vector with a caliper has slightly lower average bias, but it also discarded more units than matching on the Mahalanobis distance of the logit GPS vector without a caliper.
-FM and FMnc had similar trends to GPS methods, but with slightly larger covariates' bias.
+Thus, this method is not recommended for many practical applications, where a large number of covariates with different degree of initial biases is expected.
+Matching on the Mahalanobis distance of the logit GPS vector with and without a caliper (LGPSM and LGPSMnc) generally have the largest reduction in bias while maintaining most of the units in the reference group.
+Matching with a caliper on the Mahalanobis distance of the logit GPS vector (LGPSM) has slightly lower average bias, but it discards more units than matching without a caliper.
+FM and FMnc have similar trends to LGPSM and LGPSMnc, but with slightly larger covariates' bias.

-For 10 treatment groups, FMnc performed best in terms of reducing covariate bias between treatment groups.
-This shows that as the number of treatments increases, matching on the Mahalanobis distance of the logit GPS vector becomes less effective.
+For 10 treatment groups, FMnc displays the largest reduction in covariates' bias.
+This implies that as the number of treatments increases, matching on the Mahalanobis distance of the logit GPS vector becomes less effective.